godugulagoutham/ITA0613_MACHINE-LEARNING-LAB/README.md

 | **20**         | Implement Future Sales Prediction using a suitable Machine Learning algorithm.                                                         |

 ## 👨‍💻 Author

-Goutham G.
+**Goutham G.**

-Department: Electronics and Communication Engineering (ECE)
+**Department:** Electronics and Communication Engineering (ECE)

-Course: Machine Learning Lab
+**Course:** Machine Learning Lab

-Lab Code: ITA06
+**Lab Code:** ITA06

+---

+## ⭐ Conclusion

+This repository provides the practical implementation of the **ITA06 – Machine Learning Lab** experiments.

+The laboratory demonstrates the application of different Machine Learning algorithms for **concept learning, classification, regression, clustering, and real-world prediction problems using Python and Google Colab**.